RTurney/GoldenShoe/README.md

 So in order to do that I will need:

-- [ ] Someone should be able to access the main page
+- [x] Someone should be able to access the main page
 - [ ] Navigation bar
+- [ ] Searchbar
 - [ ] Footer component
 - [ ] Main body of the website
 - [ ] Ensure all components are accessible and look good on either mobile or desktop